 In Nursery, pupils take home a reading book from their Lending Library to share with Parents.
 From Reception to Year 1, pupils will have access to 2 phonics reading books at home: 1 will be a paper book and 1 will be an electronic book or e-book.

-By Key Stage 2, children should ideally be a reader.
-At this stage, they still continue to read daily at home, working through our scheme of books.
+By Year 2, children should ideally be a reader.
+At this stage, they still continue to read daily at home, working through our range of home-reading books.
 (This comprehensive scheme includes: Oxford Reading tree Songbirds, Floppy’s Phonics, and Project X; Pearson’s Bug Club, Tree Tops, Graphic Novels and more!)

 By Upper KS2, pupils often complete the scheme books, and become ready to choose their own books from our library.
 At this point, children are competent readers - operating at the age appropriate level.